Last Update: 1st March 2022

 Covering everything from house prices to the best schools in the Brentwood area, we aim to provide you with a thorough home moving guide to the town.

-If you are considering living in Brentwood, here is our home moving guide to life on in the Essex commuter town.
+If you are considering living in Brentwood in 2021, here is our home moving guide to life on in the Essex commuter town.

 An increasing amount of people are considering leaving the city, seeking to live a more rural lifestyle.